esoof/BAZZ-SDK/README.md

 5. Select your **app** module in the left pane, and click the '**Dependencies**' tab.
 Click the **plus (+)** sign, and select '**Module dependency**'.
 Select '**:bazz_sdk**', and click '**OK**' twice.

 Done.
 Now you can start integrating the BAZZ SDK as explained in the next sections.

+# Release notes

+## What's new in version 1.04.27

+sdsdsds

 # Usage